sqrl-planner/helm-charts/README.md

 ### Configuration and Secrets

-Multiply configuration and secrets files are made available for configuring the backend services depending on the deployment environment.
+Multiple configuration and secrets files are made available for configuring the backend services depending on the deployment environment.
 The `values.yaml` file provides default values shared betweeen all environments.
 Each environment has its own `values.<environment>.yaml` file that overrides the default values.